Hopding/react-native-pdf-lib/README.md

 [![NPM version][npm-image]][npm-url]

-## This is a fork which I made because original project seems unmaintained and I needed it to work with newer Reac-Native versions.
-There are also quite a few improvements, such as performance increase, bug fixes, stability improvement and new-functionality.
+## This is a fork which I made because original project seems unmaintained and I needed it to work with newer React-Native versions.
+There are also quite a few improvements, such as performance increase, bug fixes, stability improvement and new-functionality

 ## Purpose